 10. Buy travel insurance

 Travel insurance costs approximately 10% of the overall cost of the trip.
 As a general rule, I purchase travel insurance for all of our international trips and any domestic flight that costs more than $500.
 Having travel insurance can give you peace of mind while abroad.
-For my last few international trips, I’ve used World Nomad’s travel insurance.
-Here’s a link to get a quote.
+For my last few international trips, I’ve used Allianz for travel insurance.